-- costs that are not immediately connected with the funded project, in particular investments in buildings, the purchase of real estate, the purchase of office equipment, and the like; - costs that were incurred before the funding application was received; - costs that are not considered eligible costs due to EU competition law regulations; - costs that are covered by other federal funds or funds provided by the Federal Provinces, i.e. no multiple funding; - costs incurred by the Republic of Austria as a consumer such as taxes or charge fees.
+costs that are not directly connected with the funded project, in particular investments in buildings, the purchase of real estate, the purchase of office equipment, and the like;

+- costs that were incurred before the submission of the funding application and before acceptance of the funding offer; - costs that are not considered eligible costs due to EU competition law regulations; - costs that are covered by other federal funds or funds provided by the Federal Provinces, i.e. no multiple funding is allowed; - costs incurred by the Republic of Austria as a consumer such as taxes or charge fees.